aheze/Projector/README.md

 # Projector
 ### Forget the Simulator, swap your aspect ratio instead!

+For a similar and newer SwiftUI project, check out https://github.com/YusukeHosonuma/SwiftUI-Simulator.

+---

 Projector is an experimental project (don't use it in production!) that lets you simulate *any* iPhone or iPad on your device.
 Because the simulator is slow, doesn't have a camera, and is terrible with gestures, I had to find an alternative.
 Here it is!

 Projector works by directly modifying the root window.